 UNIVERSITY OF WISCONSIN River Falls

-The University Archives also has a full run of the Student Voice, from its beginning in 19xx to the present.
+The University Archives also has a full run of the Student Voice, from its beginnings to the present.

 The Wisconsin Local History and Biographical Articles Collection contains 16,000 historical newspaper articles on notable Wisconsin people and communities.
 The entire collection is available digitally and displays the actual clipping which is downloadable.
 Most articles were published 1860-1940.